 20oz water bottle is not enough for a 2 hour practice.)

 Once school starts each team will have a large water cooler for practices and games.
 Players should just have a water bottle to fill in their bag.
 Do not share water bottles or mouth guards.

-During the season players will be able to leave their soccer bag and ball in the boyís locker room.
+During the season players will be able to leave their soccer bag in the boyís locker room.

 Once school starts - Practice or Games may be cancelled by the Athletic Director during the school day.
 If you join the LISTSERVE on the Athletics page of the schools web site you will get emails of game cancellations.
 Players must listen to announcements for cancellations.